 Commencement ceremonies occur once a year at the close of the spring semester.
-Students completing degree requirements in each of the three graduating semesters (fall, spring, and summer) are encouraged to share in the celebration of their dedication and achievement.
-Permission to participate in commencement activities does not equate to verified completion of a degree, and students should only request to participate if they are within 6.0 credits from completion and will pre-register for summer enrollment.
-Only under exceptional circumstances and with written request to Registrar, will consideration be given to allow someone needing over 6 credits permission to participate in commencement activities.
-The student is responsible for fulfilling degree requirements and clearing degree conferral with the Office of the Registrar.
+Students completing degree requirements in each of the three graduating semesters for that academic year (fall, spring, and summer) are encouraged to share in the celebration of their dedication and achievement.
+In order to participate in the commencement ceremony and to be considered for degree conferral, students must apply for graduation according to posted deadlines, and pay the \$50 graduation fee.
+The fee is non-refundable, and is assessed each time a student applies for graduation.